ANXIETY / It's nice to be supported. It's exquisite when you're freefalling, 2022

 Photos by Yu Ohtani

-A rendez-vous or a so called ‘Blind Date’, between the performance artists Jacqueline van de Geer and Demetra Kallitsi, where the artists give themselves the permission to get to know each other by performing during a 3h session.
+A rendez-vous or a so called ‘Blind Date’, between the performance artists Jacqueline van de Geer and Demetra Kallitsi, where the artists give themselves the permission to get to know each other by performing during a 3-hour session.
 Witnesses, visitors, onlookers are welcome to join them as they surprise themselves and each other, handing out objects, performing solo or duo or not performing at all.
 Demetra and Jacqueline both bring 10 items that are unknown for each other, hoping that these surprise objects will fuel a performative fire.

 The Law of the Plague, 2016 - 2018